mwudka/laser-map-editor/tileserver/README.md

 Run via `npm start`

-## Running in production
+# Production

-The GitHub action builds a docker container and publishes it at ghcr.io/mwudka/laser-map-editor.latest.
+The GitHub action builds the frontend code, builds the go server (which includes the frontend code), builds a container, and pushes the result to ghcr.io/mwudka/laser-map-editor:latest.

-To run in production, do something like:

-    docker run -e TILESERVER_DB_CONNECTION_STRING='postgres://postgres:PASSWORD@9ba89918617f:5432/osm_planet' --link 9ba89918617f -p 8082:8082 ghcr.io/mwudka/laser-map-editor:latest
+A docker-compose file in `./production/` defines services for postgis, downloading the OSM planet file, loading it into postgis, and running the server.

+## OSM import process

+First, download the latest planet data:

+    sudo docker-compose run download-osm

+The downloaded PBF should appear in `osm-download`.
+Make sure there is exactly one PBF file in `osm-download`.

+Second, import the new tiledata into PG.
+This takes ~12hrs.
+It's probably best to do in a screen session.

+     sudo docker-compose run osm2pgsql

+Finally, restart the tileserver:

+    sudo docker-compose up -d tileserver